shibampokerail/Temp-6242025/Readme.md

 ### Prerequisites

 -   Python 3.8+
--   A Qualys user account with API access and permissions for the Asset Management (AM) and Knowledge Base (KB) modules.
+-   A Qualys user account with API access and permissions for the Asset Management (AM) modules.

 ### Setup Instructions